Ben Carson's Indifference to Lead Poisoning

-In children 6 years and younger, lead exposure are the highest, and this is the period when lead exposure produces the most significant damage.
+In children six years and younger, lead exposure is the highest, and this is the period when lead exposure produces the most significant damage.
 Children are more sensitive to lead than adults.
-Their exposure is increased by their hand-to-mouth activity and their gut absorbs lead more readily than an adult's.
+Their exposure is increased by their hand-to-mouth activity, and their gut absorbs lead more readily than an adult's.
 Abdominal pains are common early complaints.
-Clumsiness and staggering may be seen, followed by headache and behavioral changes; this may progress to alterations of consciousness, stupor, and convulsions according to Childhood Lead Toxicity.
+Clumsiness and staggering may be seen, followed by headache and behavioral changes; this may progress to alterations of consciousness, stupor, and convulsions, according to Childhood Lead Toxicity.

 (HUND) Housing Urban, No Development